Get a jump start now by creating an account with our simple online tool.

 In Harris Policy Labs, teams of graduate students apply policy analysis tools and methodologies learned in their coursework to develop solutions for your organization’s real-world policy challenges.

-Explore the benefits of working with Harris students, see recent Harris Policy Labs clients, and read recent case studies of Harris Policy Labs at work.
+Explore the benefits of working with Harris students, see recent Harris Policy Labs clients, and read recent profiles of Harris Policy Labs at work.

 Guided by a Harris faculty member and a professional advisor, students receive course credit and a grade for their Policy Labs work.
 The teams meet regularly with clients over the course of the project, leading up to a final presentation to your organization’s senior leadership.